 Today we will explore some superb forest areas outside of Thattekkad in search of more special species.
 Among other places we might visit the Edamalayar forest, located about 15 kilometres (9 miles) from Thattekkad.
 This is also an evergreen forest, located above the Edamalayar river.

 Key species we will look for initially include Mountain Hawk-Eagle, Black-crested Bulbul, Dark-fronted Babbler, Brown-cheeked Fulvetta, Grey-fronted Green Pigeon, Malabar Woodshrike, Indian Swiftlet, Brown-backed and White-rumped Needletail, Lesser Yellownape, Crested Goshawk, Heart-spotted Woodpecker, Mountain Imperial Pigeon, Plum-headed Parakeet, White-rumped Needletail and maybe even White-bellied Woodpecker.

-We will then relax for a few hours during the heat of the day and then around 3pm, we will go to a patch of scrub habitat on a hillside strewn with flat boulders.
+We will then relax for a few hours during the heat of the day and then around 3pm we will go to a patch of scrub habitat on a hillside strewn with flat boulders.
 This is an ideal place to look for nightjars, including Great Eared, Jerdon’s, Jungle, Grey and Savanna.
 Here we can also look for Grey Junglefowl, Jungle Owlet, Plain Flowerpecker, Indian Rufous Babbler, Chestnut-headed Bee-eater and many other species.

-Thattekkad, drive to Kochi (Cochin) and Departure
+Thattekkad, drive to Kochi and Departure

-We will do some early morning birding in the Thattekkad area – you never know what you might find here!
+After a quick cup of coffee we will do some early morning birding in the Thattekkad area – you never know what you might find here!

 In addition to the fantastic endemic fauna, other highlights of this tour are: